blockchyp/blockchyp-java/README.md

 ## Getting the SDK

 There are several techniques for getting your hands on the SDK.
-Most developers use a dependency management system like Maven or Gradle.
+Most developers use a dependency management system like Maven.

 #### Maven

-The BlockChyp SDK is in Maven's repo 1.
+The BlockChyp SDK is in Maven's Central Repository.
 Just add this snippet to your pom:

 ```
 	<dependency>